Shannon-class lifeboat

 The Shannon-class lifeboat (previously FCB2 – Fast Carriage Boat 2) is the latest class of lifeboat currently being deployed to the RNLI fleet to serve the shores of the British Isles.
 While the Shannon class has mainly replaced the lifeboats, it has also replaced some and lifeboats, and a lifeboat.

-History
+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.

+Development

 The experimental boat, named Effseabee Too underwent sea trials during 2005–2008.
 It is based on a Camarc Pilot vessel design, and was designed by RNLI engineers, with a fibre-reinforced composite hull, powered by twin water jets.
 It had a top speed of approximately 30 kn, but was planned to be rated down to 25–27 knot when the final design was put into production.